napcs/hello_hapi/README.md

 Run tests with `npm test`

-This will run tests, coverage, and a linter using the default linting settings.
+This will run tests and a linter using the default linting settings.

+Run tests and code coverage with `npm run coverage`.

 ## License